 On the one hand, Cecilia Sauter, MS, RD, CDE, and director of the University of Michigan Health System Diabetes Education Program includes in her tips to celebrating diabetics the reminder to let someone at any gathering know about their condition.
 Yet simply knowing that someone has a dietary restriction doesn't always make for healthy expectations on the part of the host or healthy behaviors in the patient.

 Manzella recommends distracting the overzealous host from their repeated offer of sweets, or taking one, walking away, and handing the treat to someone else—showing that sometimes diversion and subterfuge are required in the face of a little too much holiday spirit.

 To me, the argument that one should clean the plate to avoid waste is problematic because often, too much food gets on the plate to begin with.
 From there whether it's better to be a good guest and finish everything at the risk of your health, or leave some food on your plate, destined for the landfill, is anyone's guess.
 Our culture of excess that wastes all those tons of food every year is the same culture that promotes an unhealthy relationship to food, one in which guilt and pressure too often get mixed in the recipe.

 Simplifying Your Holidays is about focusing on what really matters, which means food should never come before people.
-As blogger Hanaa wrote about her simplified Thanksgiving, you don't need an excess of food or fancy ingredients to have a good time.
+You don't need an excess of food or fancy ingredients to have a good time.
 And dieters (as well as teetotalers) needn't feel excluded from that good time.
 So when we're sharing our holiday treats or a cup of cheer, let's all pledge to share gently and not take any refusals personally.
 We'll waste less food and maybe save someone's diet in the process.